Labradorescence, Adularescence and Schiller Effect Unveiled.

 Sunstone is a type of feldspar known for its sparkling inclusions that produce warm to rainbow-colored flashes.
 These inclusions typically consist of tiny clusters of hematite plates (iron oxide).
 A unique variant, Oregon sunstone, contains inclusions of native copper.
 This particular example is potassium feldspar with hematite inclusions.

-Examples of Gemstones Exhibiting the Schiller Effect:
+1.b) Examples of Gemstones Exhibiting the Schiller Effect

 Several gemstones display the Schiller effect, each with unique characteristics: